klapuch/how-to-php/README.md

 // Indexes must be unique, that's the reason why the array is indexed by ISBNs.
 // What if there would be same indexes?
 Let's see.
 $books = ['12-23' => 'House of leaves', '12-23' => 'The Shining', '22-99' => 'It'];
-// In fact, the array of books has now only two items.
+// In fact, the array of books has only two items.
 First book House of leaves has been overwritten by The Shining echo $books['12-23']; // Will output: The Shining
 ```